Chattahooligans/hooligan-hymnal-app/README.md

 # Hooligan Hymnal

+Hooligan Hymnal is a free, open source mobile app for soccer supporters groups.
+It features an auto-updating songbook, a social media-like news feed with push notifications, and more.

+## Introduction

 From the minds that brought you supporter culture revalations like [Prideraiser.org](https://prideraiser.org) and positioning capos in the back of the section, The Chattahooligans, independent supporters of Chattanooga Football Club, have conceived the future of SG information sharing: Hooligan Hymnal.
 After rigorous experimentation and seeing our community embrace the technology, we shared it with our Mitten-state frenemies, the Northern Guard Supporters, and are advancing the platform even further.

 At long last, we're sharing this revolutionary invention with the world- to improve supporter culture for all of us and to make managing supporters groups less exhausting.